 Personal accident cover in bike insurance protects against the cost of treatment of injuries that you sustain as a result of an accident involving your two-wheeler.
-In addition to that, it also covers a whole lot of other scenarios such as permanent partial or total disability as well.
+In addition to that, it also covers a whole lot of other scenarios such as permanent partial or total disability.

 The maximum amount of coverage offered by the personal accident cover is capped at Rs.
 15 lakhs.